 Now, I'm not totally hating on lash extensions - I've seen some absolutely beautiful lashes - thin and wispy, delicate and fluffy looking.
 If you have your heart set on lash extensions - do it!
 All I ask is that you do your due diligence with research and choose a certified specialist that works with your natural lash to perfect your look with the least amount of damage possible.

 I much prefer working with a client's natural lash and apply a false lash when needed.
 False lashes have come a long way from when I first started wearing them, and can range from the most natural wispy effects to all out drama.
-The biggest complain we get from clients is that false lashes can be uncomfortable, or they fear them falling off throughout the day.
-Both very realistic fears.
+The main concerns we hear from clients is that false lashes can be uncomfortable, or they fear them falling off throughout the day.
+Both very realistic concerns.
 But fear not - we are professionals!
-I've done thousands… yes, thousands, of false lash applications, and can remember a handful of times when a client asked me to remove them.
+I've done thousands—yes, thousands—of false lash applications, and can remember a handful of times when a client asked me to remove them.
 So I'll take that one for the books that it all depends on how they were applied, how long they were, the amount of adhesive used etc.